 Be selective about the companies you support.

 Look for companies that are working to reduce waste, use sustainable materials, and adopt closed-loop thinking.
 And advocate that those who aren’t doing so commit to doing their part.
+There have never been more options than today: Companies like Patagonia and Everlane have paved the way for sustainable direct-to-consumer brands like Loomy for rugs, Buffy for comforters, and Parachute for bedding.

 The Bottom Line